cburgmer/json-path-comparison/CONTRIBUTING.md

     ./src/query_implementation.sh queries/THE_NEW_QUERY implementations/JavaScript_Goessner

-See above "One-off comparisons" to execute against all implementations.
+See "One-off comparisons" in the [README.md](./README.md) to execute against all implementations.

+[QUERY_NAMING_PATTERN.md](./QUERY_NAMING_PATTERN.md) explains what is a good query name.

 ### Upgrade implementations

 Some implementations can be automatically upgraded:

-    ./upgrade.sh
+    ./src/upgrade.sh

+### Clean the build to re-run from scratch

+    ./src/clean.sh